Ofcom

 What is Ofcom and who does it regulate?

 Ofcom is the Office of Communications, the independent regulator for the communications industry in the United Kingdom.
-It regulates electronic communications networks and services (including fixed and mobile operators, ISPs and VoIP providers), broadcast content and television licensing, radio spectrum, postal services (under the Postal Services Act 2011), and (since 2023) certain video sharing platforms and online services under the Online Safety Act.
+It regulates electronic communications networks and services (including fixed and mobile operators, ISPs and VoIP providers), broadcast content and television licensing, radio spectrum, postal services (under the Postal Services Act 2011), video sharing platforms (brought within Ofcom’s remit on 1 November 2020 by Part 4B of the Communications Act 2003, inserted by the Audiovisual Media Services Regulations 2020, SI 2020/1062), and user-to-user and search services under the Online Safety Act 2023.
 Ofcom was established by the Office of Communications Act 2002 and has powers under the Communications Act 2003, the Wireless Telegraphy Act 2006, the Broadcasting Acts 1990 and 1996, the Postal Services Act 2011, and the Online Safety Act 2023.

 Can Ofcom force a business to provide information?

 Yes.
 Under section 135 of the Communications Act 2003, Ofcom can issue an information notice requiring a person to provide specified information or documents within a specified period.
 The notice must be in writing and must state the purpose for which the information is required.
-Failure to comply with an information notice without reasonable excuse is a criminal offence.
+Failure to provide the information is an offence under section 144(1) of the Communications Act 2003, punishable by a fine.
+Section 144(5) allows a prosecution only where Ofcom has given a notification under section 138, the period allowed by a confirmation decision under section 139A has expired without compliance, and no penalty has been imposed under section 139.
+Section 144(2) gives a defence where compliance within the period was not reasonably practicable and all reasonable steps were taken afterwards.
+The route Ofcom uses first is the section 138 notification and a penalty of up to £2,000,000 under section 139(5).

 How does Ofcom decide whether to investigate?

-Ofcom has published its enforcement guidelines, which set out the criteria it uses to prioritise enforcement cases.
+Ofcom sets out the criteria it uses to prioritise enforcement cases in its Regulatory Enforcement Guidelines for investigations, which took effect on 1 February 2025.
 These include the seriousness of the breach, the impact on citizens and consumers, the length of time the breach has continued, and compliance history.
 However, Ofcom has material discretion in applying these criteria.
 Changes in Ofcom’s leadership, budget and strategic priorities can affect enforcement prioritisation.
 Ofcom is not required to investigate every complaint or suspected breach.

 What is the maximum financial penalty Ofcom can impose?